optixx/retrosync/README.md

 make install
 ```

 ## Configuration

-By default the steamdeck.toml is used.
-You can change the used configfile via the command switch `--config-file`  to provide a different filename.
+By default, the `steamdeck.toml` configuration file is used.
+You can change the config file via the command switch `--config-file` to provide a different filename.

-In this sample configuration a sample setup is provided for the local desktop Retroarch related files and your local rom locations.
-The same goes for the remote side for your steamdeck.
-The details can look a a bit different for your Steadeck depending on how you installed Retroarch.
-In this case Retroarch was installed via [Emudeck](https://www.emudeck.com/) using [Flatpak](https://flatpak.org/).
+In this sample configuration, a setup is provided for the local desktop Retroarch-related files and your local ROM locations.
+The same goes for the remote side on your Steam Deck.
+The details may look a bit different on your Steam Deck, depending on how you installed Retroarch.
+In this case, Retroarch was installed via [Emudeck](https://www.emudeck.com/) using [Flatpak](https://flatpak.org/).

 ```toml